Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Background and conventions

 The forward orbits of the singular values form the \emph{post-singular set}

 \begin{Def}[Post-singulary finite (psf) entire functions] The function $f$ is called \emph{post-singularly finite (psf)} if $\vert P(f)\vert < \infty$. \end{Def}

-This means the function is of finite type and all singular values have finite orbits (i.e., are periodic or preperiodic).
-Post-singulary finite entire functions are in the focus of this work.
-Within any parameter space of transcendental entire functions, they are important representatives that help to understand the general case, and provide structure to the parameter space.
+In particular, a psf function is of finite type and all singular values have finite orbits (i.e., are periodic or preperiodic).
+Post-singulary finite entire functions are the focus of this paper.
+Within any parameter space of entire functions, they are important representatives that help to understand the general case, and provide structure to parameter space.
 Their dynamics is in many ways simpler than that of arbitrary functions.
 In particular, we have the following well-known result.

 \begin{Pro}[Periodic points and Fatou components of psf maps] Every post-singularly finite entire function has only finitely many superattracting periodic orbits, and all other periodic orbits are repelling.
-Every Fatou component is eventually mapped into a cycle of superattracting Fatou components. \end{Pro} \begin{proof} By \cite[Theorem 2.1 and Theorem 3.4]{S2}, a Fatou component of a psf entire function is eventually mapped into a superattracting, attracting, or parabolic component, or into a Siegel disk.
-By \cite[Theorem 2.3]{S2}, every attracting or parabolic cycle of Fatou components contains a singular value with infinite forward orbit, and every boundary point of a Siegel disk is the limit point of post-singular points.
+Every Fatou component is eventually mapped to a cycle of superattracting Fatou components. \end{Pro} \begin{proof} For an entire function of finite type, every Fatou component is eventually mapped to a superattracting, attracting, or parabolic component, or to a Siegel disk.
+This is well known; see for example \cite[Theorem 2.1 and Theorem 3.4]{S2}.
+Every attracting or parabolic cycle of Fatou components contains a singular value with infinite forward orbit, and every boundary point of a Siegel disk is the limit point of post-singular points \cite[Theorem 2.3]{S2}.
 Therefore, a psf entire function can only have superattracting Fatou components.
 As the post-singular set is finite, there can only be finitely many of them.

 A periodic point in the Julia set is either repelling or it is a Cremer point.
-By \cite[Corollary 14.4]{M}, every Cremer point is a limit point of post-singular points (Note that the proof of \cite[Corollary 14.4]{M} is for rational functions, but the same proof works in the transcendental case).
+By \cite[Corollary 14.4]{M}, every Cremer point is a limit point of post-singular points (the proof of \cite[Corollary 14.4]{M} is for rational functions, but the same proof works in the transcendental case).
 Therefore, a psf entire function cannot have Cremer points and every periodic point in the Julia set is repelling. \end{proof}

-\subsection{An Extension of the Complex Plane}
+\subsection{An extension of the complex plane}